I saw the documentary Eat That Question :Frank Zappa in his Own Words the

 came his way so he could finance his own projects.
 It's an odd curse, I

-suppose, a problem the working working world would have considering a bother at
+suppose, a problem the working world would have considered a bother at

 amalgamation of influences --Lenny Bruce, Stravinsky, Sun Ra, Edgar Varese,